aryat10/Meme_generator/README.md

 5. Open a pull request from your fork to this repository
 6. If you're new to open-source contributions, don't hesitate to open an issue to discuss your idea!

+---

+## 🙏 Acknowledgments :
+Special thanks to the community of open-source developers who make tools like React possible.
+Their contributions enable developers to build applications like this with ease.
+A shoutout to the creators of popular meme templates, which served as the base for the meme generation!

+---

+## 📝 Notes :
+1. Responsive Design: The Meme Generator app is optimized for both desktop and mobile use, ensuring a smooth experience across devices.
+2. Customization: Users can adjust the positioning of their text, making each meme uniquely their own.